StMorris/web_scraping/rotten_tomatoes_140_action_movies/readme.md

 ## To do
-   - ###Extract all 140 Movies details and present in a structured form.
+   - ### Extract all Movie details and present them in a structured form.

        - #### Make a get request with requests function from the requests library
        - #### Choose a parser and create a beautiful soup object